 Cooling tower maintenance forms a fundamental part of managing any HVAC system.
-When well maintained, a properly designed system will provide a comfortable indoor environment for residential, commercial and industrial buildings, all year around.
+When well maintained, a properly designed system will provide a comfortable indoor environment for residential, commercial and industrial buildings, all year round.

 Despite having an integral role in any well-functioning HVAC system, cooling towers can often end up neglected.
 In part, due to their situation on roofs making them difficult to maintain and repair.
 Unlike their large concrete counterparts at power stations, these smaller cooling towers are constructed from galvanized steel and over time, can suffer from a variety of problems relating to corrosion and chemical attack.
 The combination of air, water, chemicals and heat can generate a severely corrosive environment, where some cooling tower components are more susceptible to damage than others.
 Therefore, what are the common problems associated with cooling tower maintenance and what are the solutions are available?